 What Do I Think of My Partner's Husband?

 The truth is, when I meet my ex-partner's new husband, it feels as though I am chatting with a casual friend; someone on the outskirts of my social circle.
 Perhaps surprisingly, it doesn't feel difficult, and I don't really feel a sense of betrayal.
 After all, even if their marriage doesn't last, there won't be any going backward.
 My ex-partner and I are on friendly terms; I think that we will always be friends because of our connection with the children and our shared past.
 In a sense, I am still the woman in his life, because I am the mother of his only children.

 For me, that is the easiest point of all.
 I know that one aspect I would find really difficult if my ex-partner was with another woman would be that extra maternal influence on my children.
 Thousands of women hand their children over to fathers with new female partners every week - but I find it hard to imagine that.
 Thankfully, it's not something that is likely to affect me.

-The truth is, I don't want someone else to act like a mother to my children.
-I don't want another woman to kiss them goodnight, or to be the first to see them in the morning as they come downstairs dreary eyed, asking for breakfast.
+The truth is, I don't want someone else to act as a mother to my children.
+I don't want another woman to kiss them goodnight, or to be the first to see them in the morning as they come downstairs dreary-eyed, asking for breakfast.
 I don't want another woman sorting out their clothes, or picking them up from school, or any of that other stuff.
 Maybe that's selfish - I don't know how other mothers feel about it, but for me, it would be the hardest part of all.

 For me, it's much easier when no other woman is involved.
-I know, if I sent my children to stay with their father and he had a new wife, that I would definitely compare the two of us, especially with regards to parenting.
+I know, if I sent my children to stay with their father and he had a new wife, I would definitely compare the two of us, especially with regards to parenting.
 I think, at least at first, that I would sense an inner hostility; a jealously bubbling away underneath.